Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 - Obesity.
 Obesity raises the risk of angina and heart disease because it's associated with high blood cholesterol levels, high blood pressure and diabetes.
 Also, your heart has to work harder to supply blood to the excess tissue.

-The chest pain that can occur with angina can make some normal activities, such as walking, uncomfortable.
-However, the most dangerous complication to be concerned about with angina is a heart attack.
+The chest pain that occurs with angina can make doing some normal activities, such as walking, uncomfortable.
+However, the most dangerous complication is a heart attack.

 Common signs and symptoms of a heart attack include: